 Council does not operate a separate recovery committee.
-Recovery activities are incorporated into the business of MEMC, of which the Municipal Recovery Coordinator (MRC) is a member.
+Recovery activities are incorporated into the business of MEMC, of which the Municipal Recovery Coordinator (MRC), Social Recovery Coordinator (SRC), and/or Deputy Social Recovery Coordinator (DSRC) are members.

 Council also has an internal Emergency Management Working Group, comprising Council staff members.
-This group meets regularly to review risks and monitor progress of required actions.
+This group meets regularly to review risks, undertake emergency-related excercises and monitor progress of required actions.